Lagahoo: In popular culture

 In Wayne Gerard Trotman's science fiction novel, Veterans of the Psychic Wars, Soraya Doyle, a Trinidadian character, repeatedly refers to a shapeshifting alien as a Ligahoo.

 In the novel Kaya Abaniah and the Father of the Forest by Wayne Gerard Trotman, a psychotic shapeshifter from another planet has been impersonating several of Trinidad and Tobago’s folkloric characters, including Ligahoo.

-The Lagahoo of James Christopher Aboud’s recent poetry anthology, Lagahoo Poems, is an ageless, restless wanderer who "takes his shape from the wind" and "has no master", except his own hunger and desire.
+The Lagahoo of James Christopher Aboud’s 2004 poetry anthology, Lagahoo Poems, is an ageless, restless wanderer who "takes his shape from the wind" and "has no master", except his own hunger and desire.